fangq/habitat/habitat/README.txt

 It is recommended to run Habitat under the Standard mode.
-With this mode, sqlite database is used as the backend, which not only saves a lot of disk space, but also make it super fast for searching and data backup.
+With this mode, sqlite database is used as the backend, which not only saves a lot of disk space, but also makes it super fast for searching and data backup.

 To use the Standard mode, you must make sure the following perl modules are installed on your system: